Ukubot/pipedrive/Pipedrive Testproject readme.txt

 57 min - making the page dynamic
 1h 8min - connecting backbone to project
 30 min - testing out backbone
-7 h - backbone connections to Pipedrive API
+10 h - backbone connections to Pipedrive API and handling the data.

 As seen from the list, most of the time was spent connecting pipedrive with backbone.
 As I had never worked with backbone before, some of the code may be